RobinBailey84/classnotes/week_3/CRUD_checklist.md

 3. Create Ruby class to match.

 4. Create a console file and create instance of class.
-Test with pry
+Test with pry.

 5. Create database and table.